Bandar Abbas: Language

+Original Bandaris (residents of Bandar Abbas) speak Bandari (بندری), a variety of Persian similar to neighbouring Achomi and Dialects of Fars, and distinct from New Persian.
+Bandari has loanwords from various European languages (e.g. tawāl, "towel"), Persian and Balochi.

+Population

+At the time of the 2006 National Census, the city's population was 367,508 in 89,404 households.
+The following census in 2011 counted 435,751 people in 118,336 households.
+The 2016 census measured the population of the city to be 526,648 people in 152,682 households.

+Immigration

+Bandar Abbas has become home to a diverse population representing nearly all Iranian ethnic groups.
+Many immigrants initially moved to the city individually in search of employment opportunities; over time, they settled permanently and brought their families to join them.
+People from regions such as Azarbayejan, Kurdistan, Luristan, Baluchistan, Kerman, Yazd, Isfahan, Fars, Gilan and Mazanadaran have significantly contributed to the city’s economic development.

 Geography

+Location

 Bandar Abbas is situated on flat ground with an average altitude of 9 m above sea level.
 The nearest elevated areas are Mt.
 Geno, 17 km to the north, and Mt.
 Pooladi, 16 km to the northwest of the city.
 The closest river to Bandar Abbas is the River Shoor, which rises on Mt.
-Geno and flows into the Persian Gulf, 10 km east of the city.
+Geno and occasionally flows into the Persian Gulf, 10 km east of the city.
 South of the city is the island of Qeshm.

 Climate

 Bandar Abbas has a hot desert climate (Köppen climate classification BWh).
 Maximum temperature in summers can reach 49 °C while in winters the minimum temperature may drop to 5 °C. The annual rainfall is around 170 mm and the average relative humidity is 65%.

 In the summer, Bandar Abbas sees some of the highest average dew points of any city in the world, averaging 27 °C and frequently exceeding 30 °C. As a result, heat indices generally top 50 °C for most days during the summer.
-This immense humidity causes summer diurnal ranges to be lower than in most desert climates, and is a result of air flow from the warm waters of the Persian Gulf.
+This high average humidity causes summer diurnal ranges to be lower than in most desert climates, and is a result of onshore flow from the warm waters of the Persian Gulf.